Last Updated on September 26, 2019 by lindseymahoney

 The focus of my blog is usually on my home improvement, but today I am taking a slight detour today to talk about self improvement.
-I have been interested in mindful meditation for a few years now, but have always found it challenging to weave it into my everyday life.
+Mindful meditation practice is very interesting to me but has been a challenge to weave into every day life.

 All too often I am doing a task and realize my mind is completely elsewhere.
 Have you ever driven home from work and realized that you basically blacked out until you arrived in your driveway?
 My goal of this retreat was to get out of autopilot and become more present in every day.